Thoxy67/usbooty/docs/linux-iso.md

 ## Per-distro fix table

 The helper applies a small per-distro fix table after the file copy to paper over upstream quirks.
-Examples:

-* **Manjaro**: rewrites `efi_boot_img` paths in the GRUB config so the resulting USB boots on UEFI without falling back to BIOS.
-* **Tails**: relaxes signature checks that assume the original media was a freshly written DVD.
-* **Ubuntu LTS point releases**: a known casper bug that uses a hard-coded UUID gets patched to the actual filesystem UUID.
+Every fix is idempotent and non-fatal.
+The fixes implemented today:

+* **Arch / Manjaro / EndeavourOS / CachyOS / Bazzite / GeckoLinux**:
+  several of these ship a signed `grubx64.efi` with a hard-coded `prefix=` that breaks once the ISO is copied onto a USB with a different layout.
+USBooty writes a fallback `/EFI/BOOT/grub.cfg` that locates the real config by volume label (`search --label`) and chainloads it, but only when the ISO does not already ship one.
+* **Knoppix**: appends `vga=normal nodma` to the isolinux boot entries (matching Knoppix's own failsafe defaults), because older releases hang on some GPUs in their default vesa mode.

 The fix table lives in `crates/helper/src/distro_fixes.rs`; each entry has a short rationale comment.

 ## What is not supported

-* Arch, Fedora, openSUSE persistence: there is no upstream-standard partition persistence scheme for these.
-Use a DD image and accept that the drive is read-only, or use Ventoy with a persistence plugin.
+* Persistence for ISOs USBooty does not recognise as a known live family (and for Knoppix): no overlay partition is offered.
+Use a DD image, or Ventoy with a persistence plugin.
 * `nomodeset` and other kernel-parameter tweaks: not exposed in the UI.
 If you need them, edit the boot config on the resulting USB by hand.